Ask a doctor about a prescription for MIRTAZAPINE QUALIGEN 15 mg FILM-COATED TABLETS

 Stop taking mirtazapina and consult your doctor immediately to have a blood test.

 In rare cases, mirtazapina may cause alterations in blood cell production (bone marrow depression).
-Some people become less resistant to infections because mirtazapina may cause a temporary decrease in white blood cells (granulocytopenia).
-In rare cases, mirtazapina may also cause a decrease in red and white blood cells and platelets (aplastic anemia), a decrease in platelets (thrombocytopenia), or an increase in white blood cells in the blood (eosinophilia).
+Some people become less resistant to infections because mirtazapina can cause a temporary decrease in white blood cells (granulocytopenia).
+In rare cases, mirtazapina can also cause a decrease in red and white blood cells and platelets (aplastic anemia), a decrease in platelets (thrombocytopenia), or an increase in the number of white blood cells in the blood (eosinophilia).

 Stop taking mirtazapina and consult your doctor immediately.